marijnh/Eloquent-JavaScript/09_regexp.md

 // → 1 + 1
 ```

 A lot of ((bug))s in ((regular expression)) programs can be traced to unintentionally using a greedy operator where a nongreedy one would work better.
-When using a ((repetition)) operator, consider the nongreedy variant first.
+When using a ((repetition)) operator, prefer the nongreedy variant.

 ## Dynamically creating RegExp objects

 {{index ["regular expression", creation], "underscore character", "RegExp class"}}

 There are cases where you might not know the exact ((pattern)) you need to match against when you are writing your code.
-Say you want to look for the user's name in a piece of text and enclose it in underscore characters to make it stand out.
-Since you will know the name only once the program is actually running, you can't use the slash-based notation.

-But you can build up a string and use the `RegExp` ((constructor)) on that.
+Say you want to test for the user's name in a piece of text.
+You can build up a string and use the `RegExp` ((constructor)) on that.
 Here's an example:

 ```
 let name = "harry";
-let text = "Harry is a suspicious character.";
-let regexp = new RegExp("\\b(" + name + ")\\b", "gi");
+let regexp = new RegExp("(^|\\s)" + name + "($|\\s)", "gi");
-console.log(text.replace(regexp, "_$1_"));
+console.log(regexp.test("Harry is a dodgy character."));
-// → _Harry_ is a suspicious character.
+// → true
 ```

 {{index ["regular expression", flags], ["backslash character", "in regular expressions"]}}

-When creating the `\b` ((boundary)) markers, we have to use two backslashes because we are writing them in a normal string, not a slash-enclosed regular expression.
+When creating the `\s` part of the string, we have to use two backslashes because we are writing them in a normal string, not a slash-enclosed regular expression.
 The second argument to the `RegExp` constructor contains the options for the regular expression—in this case, `"gi"` for global and case insensitive.

 But what if the name is `"dea+hl[]rd"` because our user is a ((nerd))y teenager?
 That would result in a nonsensical regular expression that won't actually match the user's name.